 They had eggs and sausage patties and corn flakes.
 Over coffee, Mulhall broke the silence.
 “I had the impression you traveled along with Alfred Oliver.”

 “Why would you think a thing like that?”

 He was nonplussed.
 “Do you live nearby, then?”

 “I’m on my way to California.”

-“I figure…” She looked across at Mulhall, resting her spoon on her plate.
+She rested her spoon on her plate.
 “In another year, I’ll be ready to go.
 Because.”
-She picked up her spoon and gestured with it, flinging milk onto his mustard-stained tie.
+She picked up the spoon and gestured with it, flinging milk onto Mulhall’s mustard-stained tie.
 “You can’t just take off someplace.
 You have to get yourself set up.
 That’s what they say, right?
-You wanna make it, you gotta look like you made it already.
-So I’m taking lessons.
-I’ve been saving my money.”
+You wanna make it, you gotta look like you made it already.”

 “You hope to lead an independent life out there…as an actress?”

-His doubt was only fear, but this coloring his words, he’d offended.
+His doubt was only fear for her welfare, but he’d offended.

 “Why can’t I be an actress?
 Are you my father?
 What’s it got to do with you?”

-“I mean to say,” Mulhall went on, coaxing from her a smile…at least the twitch of one… “A year is a reasonable time for two people to know one another better.
+“I mean to say,” Mulhall went on, coaxing from her a smile…at least the twitch of one.
+“A year is a reasonable time for two people to know each other better.
 To become friends.”